-- 3 Pan and zoom the map to center the location in the crosshairs. - 4 Hold (a) to select the point indicated by the crosshairs. - 5 If necessary, select a nearby point of interest. - 6 Select an option: - To start navigating to the location, select Go. - To view the location on the map, select Map. - To save the location, select Save. - To view information about the location, select Review.
+- 3 Pan and zoom the map to center the location in the - 4 Hold (a) to select the point indicated by the crosshairs. - 5 If necessary, select a nearby point of interest. - 6 Select an option: - To start navigating to the location, select Go. - · To save the location, select Save Location. - · To view information about the location, select Review.